Working from home (WFH) statistics 2020

 60% of employees are working from home during coronavirus pandemic: how does working from home impact companies and their employees?

 Whether you are feeling a bit under the weather or just fancy a break from the office, advances in technology and changing organisational cultures have led to working from home (WFH) becoming a lot more commonplace in Britain and around the world.

 This is especially true with coronavirus causing huge disruption across the world.
 The British government has instructed everyone to work from home where possible, which has resulted in unprecedented numbers of workers staying at home.
-We have done some research and compiled some existing data to look at how working from home affects employee productivity, wellbeing and how this current situation will impact different types of businesses.
+We have done some research and compiled some existing data to look at how many people are currently working from home, how it affects employee productivity and wellbeing and how much workers are saving by doing this.

 Benefits of working from home

 Employees generally appreciate a company that allows them to work from home and research has suggested that this could also boost productivity for the employer.